Litepaper Bringing non-fungible tokens and decentralized finance to the masses

 Because OUSD makes it easy for consumers to switch between spending and savings mode, it can also become the ideal medium of exchange.
 Today, many merchants other than those dealing in black or grey markets do not have many incentives to accept cryptocurrencies.
 Because most consumers currently use credit cards and mobile payments, merchants are forced to accept payments predominantly with these methods.
 In the process, they are often charged a 2.90% credit card processing fee, with other payment intermediaries (e.g. merchant bankers and interchange networks) also increasing the cost of doing business.

-For merchants that have traditionally been skeptical of receiving cryptocurrency payments, being able to accept a yield-bearing stablecoin that beats traditional savings accounts and instantly earns yields at a minimum of 20% APY is a powerful motivator.
+For merchants that have traditionally been skeptical of receiving cryptocurrency payments, being able to accept a yield-bearing stablecoin that beats traditional savings accounts and instantly earns yield is a powerful motivator.
 Instead of losing money on each sale, they are instantly adding capital to their merchant accounts that compounds instantly, giving them more operating capital over time.
 For merchants that oftentimes face cash flow management and inventory issues, being able to accept a yield-bearing form of payment is extremely compelling.

 OUSD creates the incentives for merchants to not only accept, but promote the usage of cryptocurrencies in their businesses.
 As more users hold and make purchases with OUSD, more merchants will similarly accept OUSD.
 These powerful network effects have the potential to gradually replace the payment rails for both online and offline commerce.